RTUITLab/Olympiad-Back/README.md

 ### Executor

-Apllication connected to WebApp which is executing received solutions and checks them.
+Application connected to WebApp which is executing received solutions and checks them.

 You must have **Docker** installed on the system you want to run Executor on.
 Actually **Docker** executes the received programs.